atselousov/transformer_chatbot/README.md

 `transformer_chatbot` port `9200` is used (containers must be in the same docker network).

-After preparations metrics can be evaluated with corresponding `docker_*.sh` scripts or `*.py` scripts can be used in interactive container run.
+After preparations metrics can be evaluated with corresponding `docker_*.sh` scripts or `*.py` scripts can be used during interactive container run.

 Usage of docker container for `transformer_chatbot` is not necessary, but retrieval server must always be run for correct work of `transformer_chatbot`.